hsuonsivu/hsupublic/README.md

 ### vasara.scad

-(Project stalled) Thought I needed electric hammer, so started designing one but found a commercially available product this project stalled.
+(Project stalled) Thought I needed electric hammer, so started designing one but found a commercially available product so this project stalled early.
 Maybe some day...